matta-ed/drupal-module-auto-menu/sopa_auto_menu/README.txt

 0. Enable the module.
 1. Within the content type, in the Menu Settings option, select the appropriate Available menu, and default parent item.
-2. In the menu administration page, select the "Auto Menu" panel.
+2. In the menu administration page, select the "SOPA Auto Menu" panel.
 3. Select the content types to provide automatically disabled menu items, and select 'Save configuration'.